lukaas33/bachelor-scriptie/README.md

-Contains the LaTex files for the bachelor thesis of Lucas van Osenbruggen.
+This repository contains the bachelor thesis of Lucas van Osenbruggen.

+It is written in LaTex and integrated with several tools.

+The following workflow is used.

+## Track files to read

+Use the Pocket extension.

+Find files on the [Pocket website](https://getpocket.com/saves).

+## Summarize

+Summarize articles in the [Drive Folder](https://drive.google.com/drive/folders/1xDHmReizvvLMOJcNg4HUaGAqlAxRJNt6).

 ## Update references

 Use the Mendeley web importer to add a reference to the library.

 Refresh via Overleaf.

-## Track files to read

 ## Compile LaTex project